openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

  ![OpenMPF Component IO](img/component_io_diagram.png "OpenMPF Component IO")

-The OpenMPF Component Interface API presented provides developers an interface for developing new components for OpenMPF without requiring the developers to understand the internals of the framework.
+The OpenMPF Component API presented provides developers an interface for developing new components for OpenMPF without requiring the developers to understand the internals of the framework.

 The figure below depicts a high-level block diagram of the OpenMPF architecture with components.